-A project can enter at any stage and can advance across stages as deliverables are met based on a go/no go decision aligned with industry standards.
+A project can enter at any stage and, once in the pipeline, can advance across stages as deliverables are met based on a go/no go decision aligned with industry standards without the need to reapply to the next CTIP competition.
 Expert and strict stage-gated strategic and scientific review is provided by the Therapeutics Pipeline Advisory Committee (TPAC), a group of highly qualified academic and industry experts with years of experience in drug discovery, systems biology and clinical trials.